Mike Pence’s debate strategy is simple: He lies a lot

 Over and over again, to the visible frustration of his Democratic opponent, Virginia Sen. Tim Kaine, Pence returned to the same circular tactic when confronted with his own nominee’s words.
 First, a disappointed shake of the head and a flat-out denial, then a denial that he was in denial, and finally a vigorous promise to defend Trump should he ever be presented with anything the candidate actually said.

 This year’s vice presidential debate, which tips off Wednesday night at the University of Utah, isn’t likely to shake up the race.
-Traditionally, this event is a box-checking affair, fan service for the kind of political die-hards who lowered their flags to half-staff when CNN cancelled “Crossfire.”
+Traditionally, this event is a box-checking affair, fan service for the kind of political diehards who lowered their flags to half-staff when CNN canceled Crossfire.
 The most famous line ever uttered at a VP debate was delivered by a candidate whose ticket went on to lose 40 states.
 Even given the advanced age of both presidential candidates—one of whom was recently hospitalized with a deadly illness—the election isn’t about the running mates, and it won’t hinge on what happens in Salt Lake City.
 But as Pence showed four years ago, just because a debate isn’t memorable doesn’t mean it can’t be revealing.
 His 2016 performance foreshadowed the ways in which nearly every Republican official—even the ones most critical of Trump—would learn to fall in line by feigning ignorance.
 And it offers a preview of what’s in store for Harris.

 Back in 2016, at Longwood University in Farmville, Virginia, the tone was established early on.
 “Both Donald Trump and Mike Pence think we ought to eliminate the federal minimum wage,” Kaine said.

 “No I don’t,” Pence said quietly, shaking his head with the not-mad-just-disappointed look that would remain fixed on his face for much of the next four years.
-But Trump had said during the campaign that that the federal government should be eliminated, and Pence had previously complained that having a minimum wage “violates fundamental free market economics” and “costs jobs.”
+But Trump had said during the campaign that the federal government should be eliminated, and Pence had previously complained that having a minimum wage “violates fundamental free market economics” and “costs jobs.”
 (President Trump’s chief economics adviser Larry Kudlow has called the concept of a federal minimum wage a “terrible idea.”)

 Not long after, when Kaine criticized Trump for breaking his promise to release his tax returns (a subject likely to be revisited on Wednesday), Pence insisted that “he will.”
 Indeed, “he hasn’t broken his promise,” but “he’s going to release his tax returns when the audit is over.”
 It was clearly false then; it’s farcical now.